vmihalko/ksh/src/cmd/INIT/README-mamake.md

 `$INSTALLROOT/include/ast`) are similarly communicated via a file with the path `%{INSTALLROOT}/lib/mam/`*libraryname*.
 The `bind` command automatically includes this file as necessary.
-Note that this may have side effects on the automatic variables.
 The `INIT` package preinstalls the `mkdeps` script that Mamfile shell actions should use to generate this file while building each library.
 The generated file is expected to: